 Point Reyes is located along the west coast of California approximately thirty miles (fifty km) north of San Francisco off of Highway 1 (see Maps).
 Travelers may approach the park from the winding scenic Highway 1, either northbound or southbound.
 Visitors can also reach the park via Sir Francis Drake Boulevard or the Point Reyes-Petaluma Road.

-Below are directions for the quickest routes to Point Reyes National Seashore's Bear Valley Visitor Center from the given locations.
+Below are directions for the quickest routes to Point Reyes National Seashore's Bear Valley Visitor Center from San Francisco, the East Bay, Sacramento, and Petaluma.
 For directions from the Bear Valley Visitor Center to points of interest and trailheads within Point Reyes National Seashore, please visit our Directions to Park Destinations page.

 Road Closures in Point Reyes National Seashore